 What can I do to prevent age spots?

 Sun protection is the most significant step you can take to help prevent age spots from forming.
 It’s important to remember that the sun’s rays effect skin even on cloudy days, so give your skin the daily protection it needs.
 As well as reducing hyperpigmentation, Eucerin Anti-Pigment Day SPF 30 offers effective UVA and UVB (SPF 30) protection and prevents the formation of additional sun-induced pigment spots.
+Pairing this sun protection day cream with the new mono-chamber version of the highly effective dual serum as part of a daily skincare routine will also help prevent age spots.

 - with a suitable SPF level